aspectron/iris-rpc/README.md

     auth: "user-supplied-secret-key",
     certificates: ...,					// standard node certificates containing 'key', 'cert', 'ca' data
     node: "...",  						// id of this node instance (typically host mac address)
-    designation: 'user application-id',	// name of the application (used to differentiate connections coming from the same host)
+    designation: 'user-application-id',	// name of the application (used to differentiate connections coming from the same host)
     ping: true,							// optional: enable automatic server ping (see Client::setPingDataObject()) pingFreq : 3 * 1000,				// optional: ping frequency (default 3 seconds)
     pingDataObject : ...,				// this object will be transmitted during ping